AaronYuuu/nbaproject/README.md

 ## NBA machine learning project
 As I learned about data science and machine learning I wanted a project that would let me practice and challenge my skills.
 For the project I found statistics on home and away teams for _almost_ everygame in the 2023-2024 season: (https://www.kaggle.com/datasets/wyattowalsh/basketball/data).
 I decided on using a randomforest classifier over a other models because it prevents overfitting and allows for accurate predictions and was also begineer friendly.

-##How It's Made:
-Tech used: Python, Jupyter Notebook
-#Jupyter notebook:
-- Used for trouble-shooting and debugging
-#Python:
-- Everything else

 #Data ingestion & cleaning:
 ## How It’s Made

 **Tech used:** Python, Jupyter Notebook
+# Jupyter notebook:
+- Used for trouble-shooting and debugging
+# Python:
+- Everything else

 - **Data ingestion & cleaning**
   - Used **pandas** to load `teamPerGame.csv` (season averages) and `2024-games.csv` (historical game results).
   - Wrote `get_stats()` to map full team names (with stray “*” characters) to NBA abbreviations via a dictionary lookup.